creynolds8/tiny-app/README.md

   case of login and register, allowing the user to try either again without having to navigate back to the desired page.

-### Note *2*
--The reason that these specific lines of the test file have been commented out is as follows:
-  1. upon testing these routes manually and checking the Developer tools it was clear that the status code is 302 indicating a redirect.

-  2. however, the specific test lines expecting a 302 redirect status code were getting a 200 success status code.

-  3. I determined this was because the test was reading the 200 success code from reaching the desired URL instead of reading the 302 redirect code.

-  4. I spent an hour in a Zoom call with mentor Lovemore Jokonya trying to first diagnose then solve this issue

-  5. Unfortunately we could not figure a work around to the test library following the redirect and recieving the 'wrong' status code.
-At this point, we decided that to comment out the problem line of the test and direct here for more info.

-  ### Created by Cameron Reynolds during Web Development Bootcamp at Lighthouse Labs

-  ### Please reach out on Discord if you have any questions, concerns, or issues!
-  ### Discord Username: @fuzzyslippers256

   ![alt text](https://www.lighthouselabs.ca/assets/larry-309b0188c5377c5a70c86df7c844be1b57e17468ac674e764fafb0d689ce9fa7.png)